 This course emphasizes basic decision-making tools and analytic processes employed by financial managers.
-Topics covered are: financial analysis, cash flow, pro forma, short- and long-term financing, and asset management.
-Prerequisites: MGTE 210, 211, and 311.
+Topics covered are: financial analysis, cash flow, pro forma, shortand long-term financing, stock analysis, bond analysis, and asset management.
+Prerequisites: MGTE 210.

-MGTE 318: Advertising 3 S.H.
+3 S.H.
+MGTE 318: Advertising

-This course introduces the richness and variety of the real world of advertising.
+This course introduces the richness and variety of the real world of promotion with a focus on advertising.
 A study is made of advertising lessons in marketing, campaign objectives, creative strategy, planning, and evaluative research.
 Thought-provoking, real-world concepts and controversies are approached to personally involve students in the practical applications of advertising.
 Prerequisite: MGTE 121 or 325 or permission of the instructor.